Veerappan: Special Task Force

 In 1992, the Karnataka and the Tamil Nadu Governments formed a Special Task Force to catch Veerappan.
-It was headed in Tamil Nadu by Sanjay Arora and in Karnataka by Shankar Bidri with Walter Devaram as the joint chief.
+It was headed in Tamil Nadu by Sanjay Arora and in Karnataka by Shankar Bidari with Walter Devaram as the joint chief.
 In February 1992, his lieutenant Gurunathan was killed by the Karnataka task force, with SI Shakeel Ahmed single-handedly responsible for the capture.
 Three months later, Veerappan attacked the Ramapura police station in Kollegal, killing several policemen and capturing arms and ammunition.
 In August 1992, Veerappan laid a trap for SI Shakeel Ahmed, killing him along with five others.
 The Karnataka and Tamil Nadu Special Task Forces then began intensified combing operations along the two states' border areas and also around Gopinatham village, Veerappan's birthplace.

 Through these operations, under charge of Sanjay Arora and Shankar Bidari, the gang was reduced to 5 members.

 Meetings with Gopinatham villagers were held, and the 5-crore bounty was announced.
 In 1993, the task force arrested Veerappan's wife, Muthulakshmi, and charged her with aiding, but she was acquitted of all charges.

 Kidnapping of Rajkumar

-On 30 July 2000, Veerappan abducted Kannada cinema actor Rajkumar and three others from Dodda Gajanur, a village in Sathyamangalam taluk Erode district near the Tamil Nadu-Karnataka border, where the film star was attending his housewarming ceremony.
+On 30 June 2000, Veerappan abducted Kannada cinema actor Rajkumar and three others from Dodda Gajanur, a village in Sathyamangalam taluk Erode district near the Tamil Nadu-Karnataka border, where the film star was attending his housewarming ceremony.